Lex Croucher: Writing

 After graduating from university, Croucher contributed to HuffPost UK and had a WordPress-based blog.

-As announced in 2018, Croucher began their professional writing career with You're Crushing It: Positivity for Living Your Real Life, a non-fiction self-help guide aimed at teenagers published by Bloomsbury Children' Books in 2019.
-Croucher described it as written for their teenage self.
+Croucher began their professional writing career with You're Crushing It: Positivity for Living Your Real Life, a non-fiction self-help guide aimed at teenagers published by Bloomsbury Children' Books in 2019.

-In September 2019, shortly after Croucher first spoke of it on at SitC, Zaffre (a Bonnier Books imprint) picked up the rights to publish Croucher's debut fiction novel Reputation, a Regency era-set romantic comedy, in July 2021, billed as Mean Girls meets Jane Austen.
+In September 2019, shortly after Croucher first spoke of it on at SitC, Zaffre (a Bonnier Books imprint) picked up the rights to publish Croucher's debut fiction novel Reputation, a Regency-era romantic comedy, in July 2021, billed as Mean Girls meets Jane Austen.
 Zaffre acquired the rights to two further Regency novels from Croucher in February 2022: Infamous, published 21 July 2022, and Trouble, published a year later.
-The former had a US release via St Martin's Press Infamous in March 2023.
+The former had a US release via St. Martin's Press in March 2023.
 Croucher was nominated for the 2023 TikTok Book Award for Author of the Year.

-Also in 2023, Croucher released their first young adult (YA) novel Gwen & Art Are Not in Love via Bloomsbury UK in the UK and Commonwealth and Wednesday Books (a St Martin's Press imprint) in the US; both publishers had acquired the rights back in 2021.
-The Arthurian Camelot-set novel centres on the arranged betrothal between a medieval lesbian princess and a gay duke.
-Croucher told The Bookseller, "I wanted it to be absolutely over-the-top ridiculous, funny, escapist; full of things like flirty sword fights and terrible puns".
-Gwen & Art Are Not in Love won the 2024 YA Book Prize and the 2023 Books Are In My Bag Readers Award for Young Adult Fiction.
-It was also shortlisted for an inaugural Nero Book Award, a Barnes & Noble Award and another TikTok Book Award, and longlisted for the Branford Boase Award.
-It has been nominated for a Polari Prize.
+Also in 2023, Croucher released their first young adult novel Gwen & Art Are Not in Love via Bloomsbury UK in the UK and Commonwealth and Wednesday Books (a St. Martin's Press imprint) in the US; both publishers had acquired the rights in 2021.
+The Arthurian Camelot-set novel centres on the arranged betrothal between a lesbian princess and a gay duke.
+Croucher told The Bookseller: "I wanted it to be absolutely over-the-top ridiculous, funny, escapist; full of things like flirty sword fights and terrible puns".
+Gwen & Art Are Not in Love won the 2024 YA Book Prize and the 2023 Books Are In My Bag Readers' Award for Young Adult Fiction.
+It was also shortlisted for an inaugural Nero Book Award, a Barnes & Noble Award, a Polari Prize, and another TikTok Book Award, and longlisted for the Branford Boase Award.
+The sequel, Bridget & Gabe Are Not Okay, was released in August 2026.

-Croucher reunited with Bloomsbury UK for the release of their second YA medieval romance Not For the Faint of Heart, a Robin Hood reimagining.
-In March 2024, Croucher signed a two-standalone book deal with Gollancz (an Orion Publishing Group imprint), which won a 10-way bidding war for the rights to The Unmagical Life of Briar Jones, a fantasy YA novel.
+Croucher released their second YA medieval romance Not For the Faint of Heart, a Robin Hood reimagining, with Bloomsbury UK.
+In March 2024, Croucher signed a two-standalone book deal with Gollancz (an Orion Publishing Group imprint), which won a 10-way bidding war for the rights to The Unmagical Life of Briar Jones, a fantasy novel.

 Philanthropy and activism

 As part of their YouTube career, Croucher traveled to Syria with the charity Save the Children.

 In 2015, Croucher started an online petition calling on Sea Life London Aquarium to improve its penguins' living conditions, which garnered media attention and over 100 thousand signatures.

-In April 2020, Croucher presented a video for Greenpeace's channel and website titled Do hashtags and petitions actually work?; in the video, Croucher discusses the effectiveness of online activism (via petitions, social media and hashtags) and the term slacktivist.
+In April 2020, Croucher presented a video for Greenpeace's channel and website titled Do hashtags and petitions actually work?; in the video, Croucher discusses the effectiveness of online activism (via petitions, social media, and hashtags) and the term slacktivist.

 In 2020, Croucher added their name to an open letter from The Second Shelf, a feminist bookstore, showing their support for the transgender and non-binary community, along with over 200 other authors.